Jorge Cortés

 Cymer Corporation Endowed Chair

-control barrier function in safe optimization-based
+control barrier function for a given safe set

 Y. Chen, P. Mestres, J. Cortés, E. Dall'Anese